Retail format: Speciality store

 A speciality/specialty store has a narrow marketing focus – either specializing on specific merchandise, such as toys, footwear, or clothing, or on a target audience, such as children, tourists, or plus-size women.
 Size of store varies – some speciality stores might be retail giants such as Toys "R" Us, Foot Locker, and The Body Shop, while others might be small, individual shops such as Nutters of Savile Row.

-Such stores, regardless of size, tend to have a greater depth of the specialist stock than general stores, and generally offer specialist product knowledge valued by the consumer.
+Such stores, regardless of size, tend to have a greater depth of specialist stock than general stores, and generally offer specialist product knowledge valued by the consumer.
 Pricing is usually not the priority when consumers are deciding upon a speciality store; factors such as branding image, selection choice, and purchasing assistance are seen as important.
-They differ from department stores and supermarkets which carry a wide range of merchandise.
+They differ from department stores and supermarkets, which carry a wide range of merchandise.

 Supermarket

-A supermarket is a self-service store consisting mainly of grocery and limited products on non-food items.
+A supermarket is a self-service store consisting mainly of grocery and limited products, with non-food items.
 They may adopt a high-low pricing strategy, an everyday low pricing approach, or a combination of both.
 The supermarkets can be anywhere between 20000 sqft and 40,000 sqft.
 An example is a SPAR supermarket.

 Variety store

-Variety stores offer extremely low-cost goods, with a vast array of selection.
+Variety stores offers extremely low-cost goods, with a vast array of selection.
 The downfall to this is that the items are not very high quality.

 Vending machine

 Vending machines can be used to sell goods such as food, beverages, and services such as tickets to events or public transport.
 A beer vending machine is pictured.

-A vending machine is an automated piece of equipment wherein customers can drop the money in the machine which dispenses the customer's selection.
+A vending machine is an automated piece of equipment wherein customers can drop money in the machine, which dispenses the customer's selection.
 The vending machine is a pure self-service option.
-Machines may carry a phone number which customers can call in the event of a fault.
+Machines may carry a phone number that customers can call in the event of a fault.

 Some stores take a no frills approach, while others are "mid-range" or "high end", depending on what income level they target.

 Warehouse club

 Warehouse clubs are membership-based retailers that usually sell a wide variety of merchandise, in which customers may buy large, wholesale quantities of the store's products, which makes these clubs attractive to both bargain hunters and small business owners.
 The clubs are able to keep prices low due to the no-frills format of the stores.
-In addition, customers may be required to pay annual membership fees in order to shop.
+In addition, customers may be required to pay annual membership fees to shop.

 Warehouse store

-Warehouse stores are retailers housed in warehouses, and offer low-cost, often high-quantity goods with minimal services, e.g. goods are piled on pallets or steel shelves. shopping aisles are narrow and cramped, added-value services such as home delivery are non-existent.
+Warehouse stores are retailers housed in warehouses, and offer low-cost, often high-quantity goods with minimal services, e.g., goods are piled on pallets or steel shelves.
+Shopping aisles are narrow and cramped, and added-value services such as home delivery are nonexistent.